GitFrog/git-training/lesson-5/01_LEC_Lesson5.md

 	+ The line `diff --git a/fileA.txt b/fileA.txt` says that Git is comparing two versions of the same file, fileA.txt.
 Git will identify one of them as "a" and the other "b".
 This makes sense because in git diff, we're tracking changes to each file with another version of the same file.

 2. **Git internals/metadata**
-	+ The line `index <hash>..<hash> <6-digits>` refers to the two git objects it is comparing.
+	+ The line `index <hash>..<hash> <6-digits>` refers to the two git objects being compared.
 This is not mission-critical to know, and is unlikely to be relevant at this point.

 3. **File Markers/Identifiers**
 	+ Here Git clarifies how it's going to annotate changes coming from file "a" and "b"